SaharAlmahfouzNasser/saharalmahfouznasser.github.io/_pages/about.md

 <br>I maintain a list of my publications under the Research tab and my full Resume is attached the CV Tab.

 <h2>Recent Updates </h2>
+1. Check out our new paper "Transforming Breast Cancer Diagnosis: Towards Real-Time Ultrasound to Mammogram Conversion for Cost-Effective Diagnosis" now available on Arxiv at https://arxiv.org/abs/2308.05449

-1. Our work "Reverse Knowledge Distillation: Training a Large Model using a Small One for Retinal Image Matching on Limited Data" became the SOTA for retinal image registration-July 2023
+2. Our work "Reverse Knowledge Distillation: Training a Large Model using a Small One for Retinal Image Matching on Limited Data" became the SOTA for retinal image registration-July 2023
-2. Our paper titled "Improving Mitosis Detection via UNet-Based Adversar- ial Domain Homogenizer" won the best paper award in the 16th International Joint Conference on Biomedical Engineering Systems and Technologies-March 2023
+3. Our paper titled "Improving Mitosis Detection via UNet-Based Adversar- ial Domain Homogenizer" won the best paper award in the 16th International Joint Conference on Biomedical Engineering Systems and Technologies-March 2023